hapijs/joi/README.md

     ```

 * Strings are utf-8 encoded by default.
-* Rules are defined in an additive fashion and evaluated in order after whitelist and blacklist checks.
+* Rules are defined in an additive fashion and evaluated in order after safelist and blocklist checks.

 # Browsers